-Lalor Park Preschool is a non-profit, community-based Preschool.
-We offer a high quality educational program for children in their year prior to school, which is based on the National Quality Framework and Government endorsed ‘Early Years Learning Framework- Belonging, Being and Becoming’.
+Lalor Park Preschool is a non-profit, community-based preschool funded by the State Government.
+We offer a high quality educational program for children in their year prior to school, which is based on the National Quality Framework, ‘Early Years Learning Framework- Belonging, Being and Becoming’.

-We aim to contribute positively to children’s leaning by providing an inclusive environment where they can develop a strong sense of identity and well being, feel safe and have an opportunity to contribute to their world.
+We aim to contribute positively to children’s leaning by providing an inclusive environment where they can develop a strong sense of identity and wellbeing, feel safe and have an opportunity to contribute meaningfully to their world.
 We aim to provide an integrated enquiry based curriculum where children have many opportunities to learn through play to become confident, involved learners and effective communicators.

 Children can attend 2 or 3 consecutive days per week- Monday/Tuesday or Monday/Tuesday/ Wednesday, or Thursday/Friday or Wednesday/Thursday/Friday.

-Children may go on the waiting list after their 2nd birthday and families are strongly encouraged to do this as soon as possible as the waiting list is extensive.
+Children can go on the waiting list after their 2nd birthday and families are strongly encouraged to do this as soon as possible as the waiting list is extensive.
 There is no waiting list fee.
-Families are welcome to visit at any time and ask questions about the Preschool and the children’s program.
+Families are welcome to visit at any time and ask questions about the preschool and the children’s program.

-Our Early Childhood Teachers are University trained with a Bachelor of Education (Early Childhood) and all other Educators hold either a Diploma of Early Childhood Education and Care, or a Certificate III.
-All Educators have many years of experience working with children and have been with the Preschool long term.
-In addition to the Bachelor of Education (Early Childhood) , the Nominated Supervisor also holds a Masters of Education (Leadership).
+Our Early Childhood Teachers are University trained with a Bachelor of Education (Early Childhood) and all other Educators hold either a Diploma of Early Childhood Education and Care, or a Certificate III in children’s services.
+All Educators have many years of experience working with children and have been with the preschool long term.